 Our Vision

-Over the next 5 years, we will mobilize our entire church family to “Love the Hub” city by building relationships with the people God places into our lives and inviting them to take their next steps towards Jesus.
-We will do this by serving 50k hours, baptizing 1k people, and investing $2 million dollars into our local communities, while at the same time Exalting Jesus, Equipping all, and Empowering the next generation to be the church (E3).
+Over the next 5 years, we will mobilize our entire church family to “Love the Hub” city by building relationships with the people God places into our lives and inviting them to take their next steps toward Jesus.
+We will do this by serving 50k hours, baptizing 1k people, and investing $2 million dollars into our local communities, while at the same time Exalting Jesus, Equipping all, and Empowering the next generation to be the church.

 Our Mission